jdost/jdost.github.com/about.md

 developer and C++ developer for a company.
 Then moved to Chicago with my wife, where she found her dream job.

-I am a primary Linux user.
+I am primarily a Linux user.
 I made the full jump in 2010 to Ubuntu.
 A year later, at the urging of a friend, I switched to Arch, which I have loved and used since.
 Now for some of the random things that come with being a big Linux user...
 My window manager of choice (for now) is xmonad, even though I have been using subtle